junxit/us-congress-bills-119/metadata.md

 - 2025-10-31 — Placed on the Union Calendar, Calendar No. 304.
 - 2025-10-31 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 119-352.
 - 2025-10-31 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 119-352.
+- 2025-12-01 — Considered under suspension of the rules. (consideration: CR H4929-4935)
+- 2025-12-01 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1262.
+- 2025-12-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-12-01 — Mr. Carter (GA) moved to suspend the rules and pass the bill, as amended.
+- 2025-12-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4929-4932)
+- 2025-12-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4929-4932)